I live in the city and I travel to the sea, everyday.

 Electricity moves through our phones, computers, eyes and minds, supercharging our landscapes with a connected heartbeat and pulse.

 Creating, for me, is a way of understanding the world, abstracting elements from environments, tacitly exploring and figuring things out.
 The connection of inner and outer landscapes meets when I feel symbiotic with my material of choice.

-I am influenced by weather, landscapes both natural and man made as well as the body, giffs tools and repetition.
-My practice has evolved into drawings, ceramics, sculpture mainly but exclusively.
-Working as a therapist is a part of my process as I engage in the subtle conflict and emotional subterfuge of self-exploration with others and myself, I find that making artwork is essential for expelling unconscious and emotional material that I carry.
+I am influenced by weather, femininity, queer sexuality, landscapes that are natural, man made and domestic, as well as the body, giffs and repetition.
+My practice has evolved into drawings, ceramics, sculpture mainly but not exclusively.
+Working as an art psychotherapist is part of my creative practice.
+As I engage in the subtle conflict and emotional subterfuge of self-exploration with others and myself, I find that making artwork is essential for expelling unconscious and emotional material that I carry.